Ich-Asadullah/4-Heart-Attack_prediction_using_guassian-native-bayes/README.md

 ```

 ## Results
 The project includes detailed evaluation metrics and visualizations to understand the performance of the Gaussian Naive Bayes model.
-You can find accuracy scores, confusion matrices, and more in the Jupyter Notebook.
+You can find `accuracy scores`, `confusion matrices`, and more in the Jupyter Notebook.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or new ideas, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.